Human Nutrition and Dietetics is the application of the science of nutrition to the prevention and treatment of disease and the promotion of health.

 The programme is accredited by the British Dietetic Association and the Health and Care Professions Council (HCPC).
 It leads to eligibility to apply for HCPC registration (students are required to complete 1000 hours of clinical placement to be eligible) and follows the core curriculum set out by the British Dietetics Association

-4 Highers at BBBB including English, Chemistry and another science subject plus National 5 English and Maths at B. A Foundation Apprenticeship is accepted in place of 1 non-essential Higher.
-For widening access entry contact the institution.
+Standard entry: 4 Highers at BBBB including English, Chemistry and another science subject plus National 5 English and Maths at B.

 School of Health and Life Sciences